ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-11-build-image-with-ENV-and-ARG-instructions/README.md

 mkdir myweb-arg && cd myweb-arg
 ```

-- Create an myweb.html file and input following statements.
+- Create a myweb.html file and input the following statements.
 Pay attention to `COLOR` statement.
-We will change background color with `ARG` instructions during the build phase.
+We will change the background color with `ARG` instructions during the build phase.

 ```txt
 <html>